Alexander1987/Icarus-cgminer/README.md

 # Using the Shortcut-Generator

-First run the Shortcut-Generator
+First run the Shortcut-Generator.

 	  $ ./Shortcut-Generator

-Second, choose a name to save Shortcut as use hyphens or underscores instead off spaces
+Second, choose a name to save Shortcut as use hyphens or underscores instead off spaces.

 	  Save As:
 	  Example

-Third, type in the system username. example pi if running on Raspberry Pi
+Third, type in the system username. example pi if running on Raspberry Pi.

 	  Username for system:
 	  pi

-Fourth, type in the name of the file you made with the worker-generator
+Fourth, type in the name of the file you made with the worker-generator.

 	  Bash File:
 	  Example